The three different types of CRM and what they offer

-As far as marketing is concerned, it helps businesses with offering products and providing ways of communicating with customers.
+As far as marketing is concerned, it helps businesses when offering products and provides ways of communicating with customers.
 Campaign management is a big plus, enabling emails, phone calls and meetings to be tracked and organized.
 Finally, the service automation side enables quality customer service to be provided, dealing with things like call management and monitoring based upon KPIs.

 Example: a current customer calls up to query the current interest rate on his account, possibly thinking of switching to a competitor; instead of just telling him the answer, the CRM pops up a current deal relating to reduced interest rates so you are not only able to retain him but make him additionally happy.